osmarks/website/blog/other-stuff.md

 updated: 17/09/2024
 slug: otherstuff
 ---
-I'm excluding music from this because music preferences seem to be even more varied between the people I interact with than other stuff.
+I'm excluding music from this because music preferences seem to be even more varied between the people I interact with than other preferences.
-Obviously this is just stuff *I* like; you might not like it, which isn't really my concern - this list is primarily made to bring to people's attention stuff they might like but have not heard of.
+Obviously this is just material *I* like; you might not like it, which isn't really my concern - this list is primarily made to bring to people's attention media they might like but have not heard of.
 Enjoy the newly reformatted version of this list, with my slightly opaque organizational scheme and possibly incorrectly sorted lists.

 ## Writing